 Step 2 - Deal with the Electrical Box

 Mount the new electrical box inside the cabinet where the vent fan will be located.
-Make the required holes to pass the electrical wire/romex through.
-You should then insert the electrical cable in the new box.
+Make the required holes to pass the electrical wire/Romex through.
+You should then insert the electrical cable into the new box.

 You should now make the connections to the receptacle.
 The white wire goes to the silver terminal.
 The black wire goes to the brass or black terminal.
 The green or bare copper wire goes to the green screw lug.

 Hold your vent pipe end against the ceiling where you inserted your saw blade in the previous step.
 Use a pencil to draw a circle around the edge of the pipe.
 Take your drywall saw again and use it to cut this circle out, and then insert the vent pipe up through the hole.